martinopiaggi/Single-GPU-Passthrough-for-Dummies/README.md

 ![KVM](https://user-images.githubusercontent.com/72280379/225963744-0f9be01e-691a-4b72-93a2-31ac1e7ea4a1.png)

+*note that RAM and OS are recognized incorrectly, they are the same of native test*

 ## Troubleshooting and Resources

 - a bug that hit me was to have black screen of the KVM at shutdown of the guest with any errors or clue to solve it.
 Simply black.
 I found that `start+x >> Device Manager >> Display Adapters >> Right click on GPU >> disable device` procedure before shutting down the guest (it can be automatized with a script using [PnPUtil](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/pnputil-examples)) solve the bug.